johtela/LiterateCS/Introduction.md

 ## The Structure of the Program

-We will go through the whole implementation of `csweave`, using it as an example on how to write programs in literate style.
+We will go through the whole implementation of LiterateCS, using it as an example on how to write programs in literate style.
 In the end we have covered all the features and options available in the program.
 Not just how they work, but also how they are implemented.